Dave Stewart (baseball): Post-playing career

 Stewart started a sports agency called Sports Management Partners.
-His first big deal was negotiating a six-year $66 million contract extension between the A's and third baseman Eric Chavez.
+His first big deal was negotiating a six-year, $66 million contract extension between the A's and third baseman Eric Chavez.
 He also negotiated contracts for Matt Kemp and Chad Billingsley.

-On September 25, 2014, the Arizona Diamondbacks hired Stewart to become their general manager, replacing Towers; he was the fourth GM hired by the team since 2010.
-He reported to La Russa, his former manager when he played for Oakland, who served as the Diamondbacks' chief baseball officer.
-He transferred his management company to former A's teammate Dave Henderson and his wife, Lonnie Murray, when he took the Diamondbacks job.
+On September 25, 2014, the Arizona Diamondbacks hired Stewart to become their general manager, replacing Towers.
+He was the fourth GM hired by the team since 2010.
+He reported to La Russa, his former manager in Oakland, who served as the Diamondbacks' chief baseball officer.
+He transferred his sports agent company to former A's teammate Dave Henderson and his wife, Lonnie Murray, when he took the Diamondbacks job.
 On December 4, 2015, the Diamondbacks agreed to a six-year contract with free agent pitcher Zack Greinke worth a total of $206.5 million.
 At that time, it held the highest annual average value in MLB, exceeding $34.4 million per year, and was also the largest contract by total value in team history.
 Stewart later said of the contract, "It could be franchise-changing for us, if everything goes well."
-Five days later, they traded for Shelby Miller and Gabe Speier, doing so by trading Dansby Swanson, Ender Inciarte, and Aaron Blair to the Atlanta Braves.
+Five days later, Arizona traded for Shelby Miller and Gabe Speier, sending Dansby Swanson, Ender Inciarte, and Aaron Blair to the Atlanta Braves.

 The Diamondbacks went 79–83 in 2015 and 69–93 in 2016 with Stewart as general manager.
-On October 3, 2016, Stewart and manager Chip Hale (hired around the same time as Stewart) were fired by the Diamondbacks.
+On October 3, 2016, team owners fired Stewart and manager Chip Hale, who was hired around the same time as Stewart.

 Stewart was about to have his #34 jersey retired by the Oakland Athletics in 2020, but the ceremony was postponed until further notice, due to the COVID-19 pandemic; the lack of plans in 2021 prompted questions from fans and even Stewart himself in April 2022 before it was announced that Stewart will have his jersey retired by the Athletics on September 11, 2022.
 Stewart would break the A's tradition in that his number would be a re-retirement, as well as his not being in the Hall of Fame.

 In 2021, following the Dodgers victory in the 2020 World Series, Stewart said he would not be attending the 40th anniversary celebration of the Dodgers’ 1981 World Series championship because of how he believed the team mishandled the Trevor Bauer sexual assault allegations by waiting an entire week to put him on administrative leave.

+On January 22, 2025, Stewart rejoined the Athletics front office, serving as special assistant to player development director Ed Sprague Jr.

 Personal life

 Stewart and his ex-wife, Vanessa, have two children, Adrian and Alyse.
-He is currently married to sports agent Lonnie Murray.
+Stewart is married to sports agent and business partner Lonnie Murray.
+They live in Poway, California.